hightemp/go_ssh_proxy_logger/README.md

 # SSH Tunnel Proxy

-A Go application that creates HTTP proxies through SSH tunnels, allowing you to forward HTTP traffic(MITM) through local server to specified destinations and logs all packets.
+This Go application acts as a HTTP proxy and traffic logger.
+It establishes secure connections to remote servers via SSH tunnels, forwarding HTTP requests and responses through these tunnels.
+The application allows you to specify which ports are listened to on the remote server through its configuration, providing flexibility in how traffic is routed.
+All traffic passing through the proxy is meticulously logged, making it ideal for debugging, security analysis, or monitoring network activity.

 ## Features